dwbrown/Markov/README.md

         add.mkv         - add two arbitrary precision unsigned integers, separated by a blank
-        fib.mkv	        - computes the first N fibonacci numbers, where N is the input string.
+        fib.mkv	        - computes the first N fibonacci numbers, where N is the input string
+        logic.mkv       - contains useful functions returning boolean values F or T (plus anything not F is true). sum_of_even_fib.mkv
+                        - computes the sum of the even fibonacci numbers less than N, where N is the input string.

 There are unit test input files for each of these, with file prefix "ut_" and suffix ".txt" which can be run using the "-test" option.